qiqika/CarND-Behavioral-Cloning-P3-master_my/README.md

 After the collection process, I had X number of data points.
-I then preprocessed this data by normalizing image_data = image_data/255.0 -0.5 for reducing overfit.
+I then preprocessed this data by normalizing image_data = image_data/255.0 -0.5 for reducing overfit. as using kernel normal for regular weight, training loss and valid loss have the smooth change line .

 ![alt text][image8]